Missionary position: Position of legs

 Édouard-Henri Avril, wrapped missionary position.
 Raising legs allows for deeper penetration.

 Édouard-Henri Avril, open missionary position.

-A receiving woman's legs and arms are generally free to move about, though her position and movement may be constrained by the penetrating partner's weight and in some other way.
-A woman can adjust the position of her legs for comfort, variety and to control the angle and depth of penetration.
-Generally, the higher a woman's legs, the deeper is the penetration.
-When the legs are raised in any way, the woman has less control of the rhythm of thrusts.
-Also, raising the legs raises the woman's pelvis, reduces the angle of penetration, and lowers the level of clitoral stimulation.
+A receiving woman's arms and legs are generally free to move, although her position and movement may be constrained by the weight of the penetrating partner and other factors.
+She can adjust the position of her legs for comfort, variety, and to control the angle and depth of penetration.
+Typically, the higher a woman's legs are positioned, the deeper the penetration will be.
+When her legs are raised in any manner, she has less control over the rhythm of thrusts.
+Additionally, raising the legs elevates the woman's pelvis, reduces the angle of penetration, and diminishes the level of clitoral stimulation.

-A woman's legs can remain flat or raised toward her chest, or wrapped around the penetrating partner at various heights: at the back of the legs, at the buttocks or back or over the shoulders, in a position called the Wiener Auster or Viennese oyster.
+A woman's legs can remain flat or be raised toward her chest, or they can wrap around the penetrating partner at various heights: behind the legs, at the buttocks or back, or over the shoulders.
+This latter position is known as the Wiener Auster or Viennese oyster.
 In the higher leg positions the woman's legs may need some support, which may be achieved by crossing the ankles behind the partner or resting on his shoulders.
 She may also hold them with her hands or cross her arms around them at the knees.
 Some are flexible enough to cross the legs behind their heads.
 Alternatively, her partner may hold her legs up.

 A pillow or sex pillow can be used, to alter the depth and angle of penetration.
 A wedge- or ramp-shaped pillow can relieve pressure on the top person's hands and arms.
 Placing a pillow under the woman's buttocks can lift her pelvis—a Playboy article suggested placing it under her hips to increase pressure on the clitoris.
 Each of these methods can increase the depth of penetration.
 Using a pillow can also help the woman arch her back.

 In one variant, the woman may lift and slightly bend her legs, resting her feet flat on the bed.
 This shortens the distance between the vagina and cervix, and may apply more friction to the area termed the G-Spot.
 The woman may find this variant more comfortable, and it can allow her to push against the man's thrust, giving her some control over the rhythm.